AwokesD2/D2-Hub/README.md

 ## Important notes

-- This is an unofficial community tool.
+- This is an unofficial tool.
 - Use responsibly.
 - The author is not responsible for anything that happens to your account.
+- Any bugs found should be reported to Awoke on discord or using github bug tracer

 ## Credits